 It appears she had on two pairs of stockings – one black and white diamond and the other a black and white stripe.

 38. Mrs. Peacock + Mr. Purple.
-In Venetian brocade fabrics and in historic fashion, this couple looked simply lavish.
+In Venetian brocade fabrics and historic fashion, this couple looked merely lavish.

 39. The Nice Venetian Cruella DeVille.
 The lace collar and velvets had me at hello.
 To top it all off, look at the swirl in the hat.
 This costume reminds me of a nice version of Cruella DeVille from the movie 101 Dalmations.
 The Venetian Cruella just needed her dalmatians to complete this look.

 40. Pretty in Peach.
 It was awesome just walking through the streets of Venice and when turning to look at someone, you see people like this lady dressed so beautifully in peach.